suchmememanyskill/switch-guide/docs/user_guide/modchip/index.md

 # Introduction to Modchips

-!!! tip ""
+!!! info ""
-Modchips are different from unpatched switches.
+    Modchips and modchipped switches are different from unpatched switches.
 They use voltage glitching to glitch the SoC and essentially "lag out" the CPU so that `sdloader` can run.
     `sdloader` is the module responsible for loading `payload.bin` off of the root of your SD card, this allows even patched switches to run CFW.

-&nbsp

 ### General knowledge